dita4publishers/org.dita4publishers.word2dita/readme.md

 ### DITA Open Toolkit 2.x+

+1. Unzip the `dita4publishers-word2dita-plugins-n.n.nRCnn-ot-n.n.n.zip` to the Open Toolkit's `plugins` directory so that each plugin's directory is a direct child of `plugins`
-Download the plugin Zip file and install using the `dita install` command by pointing to the Zip file.
+1. Run the commmand `dita install` to install the new plugins

-TBD: Possible to install directly from GitHub or plugin repository?
+If the plugins were previously installed you may need to uninstall them first using `dita uninstall {pluginname}`

 ### DITA Open Toolkit 1.8.5

-Unzip this so that the org.dita4publishers.word2dita subdirectory is a child of the DITA-OT plugins or demo directory (e.g. C:\DITA-OT\plugins\), and you should be ready to go.
+1. Unzip this so that the `org.dita4publishers.word2dita` directory is a child of the DITA-OT `plugins` directory (e.g. `C:\DITA-OT\plugins\`), and you should be ready to go.
+2. Run `ant -f integrator.xml` command from the DITA OT directory to integrate the plug-ins.